Paradise Square (musical): Broadway (2022)

 The musical began previews at the Ethel Barrymore Theatre in New York City on March 15, 2022, prior to an official opening on April 3, 2022.
 It received mixed reviews and was subsequently closed briefly due to widespread COVID-19 issues amongst the cast and crew.

 On July 11, 2022, it was announced the musical would play its final Broadway performance on July 17, due to low ticket sales.
 After several cast members and stage managers spoke out against the working conditions and unpaid benefits, Actors' Equity announced plans to put producer Garth Drabinsky on the "Do Not Work" list, effectively banning him from producing any future Broadway shows.

-An Original Broadway Cast Recording was expected to be released in September 2022, with a national tour currently in development for the 2023-24 season, and international productions also in the works.
-However, due to financial and legal dealings with Drabinsky, the album is currently on hold with no date determined for the album release at this time.
+An Original Broadway Cast Recording was expected to be released in September 2022, with a national tour in development for the 2023-24 season, and international productions also in the works.
+However, due to financial and legal dealings with Drabinsky, the album was placed on hold with no date determined for the album release as of January 2023.